tibsys/MidiExpress/README.md

 ### Hardware and schematics

-Here comes a schematics of the hardware used in this project (mainly an Arduino board)
+Here comes a schematics of the hardware used in this project (based on an Arduino NANO board).

 ### Firmware